-Now, flush any MySQL data you have on the new node and restart packetfence-mariadb so that the servers join the cluster.
+Now, flush any MySQL data you have on the two servers and restart packetfence-mariadb so that the servers join the cluster.

-Warning If you have any data in MySQL on this node, this will destroy it.
+If you have any data in MySQL on these nodes, this will destroy it.

+'''

 rm -fr /var/lib/mysql/

+'''